Ensembl/ensembl-dauphin-style-compiler/peregrine-toolkit/src/eachorevery/eoestruct/eoestruct.md

 where `w, x, y, z` etc are EoEs.
 To do this, you use a `StructTemplate`.

-A StructTemplate is a tree.
-You build leaf StructTemplates out of constants and EoEs and combine them to build your single template.
+A StructTemplate is a tree which works a bit like a schema for this data.
+You build leaf StructTemplates out of constants and EoEs, and combine them to build your single template.
 You can then, for example, serialize this finished StructTemplate and you will get your nicely formatted JSON out.
 The data remains as compact as it is in the EoEs: nowhere is it expanded out into a very long string nor to giant data structure.

 This is directly analagous to the way you would build such an object programatically in any other language, first out of your constants and variables, later built into arrays, objects etc, and when finished emit it.
-Though, EoEStruct has some special types to make things more useful in our context it is basically the same process.
+However, EoEStruct has some special types to make things more useful in our context, without looping and creating messy intermediate objects internally.
+But it is basically the same process.

 ### Constant StructTemplates